LA PORTE COUNTY FOOD RESOURCES

 We know that individuals with chronic conditions such as diabetes, heart disease, and lung disease are at high risk of complications from COVID-19.
 Even if you do not have underlying chronic conditions, every person can take action to keep your body resilient and healthy:.
 What can you do?

-every day in any way you can while following social distancing and your local and state government guidance.
+Exercise every day in any way you can while following social distancing and your local and state government guidance.
 Remember to begin your exercise program slowly, and always check with your physician if you are elderly or suffer from a chronic illness before starting a vigorous exercise regimen.
 It is critical if you vigorously exercise that you maintain adequate hydration and carbohydrate intake.
 Limiting these may diminish the benefit of exercise on the immune system and your general health.

 Keep your blood pressure under control by limiting alcohol and sodium intake, maintaining a healthy weight, increasing physical activity, and increasing your intake of fruits and vegetables.